Chicago-Preservation/Map/inquiry.md

 <h2>Contribute to Our Work</h2>
 <p>We are always looking to expand and refine our understanding.
 If you have a new dataset, historical insight, or a document that could add value to our work, we’d love to hear from you.</p>

----
-layout: page
-title: "Inquiries and Contributions"
-permalink: /Inquiries-and-contributions/
----

-<h2>Inquiries</h2>
-<p>If you have a question about our work, data, or documentation, please submit your inquiry below.
-Our team will review your request and get back to you as soon as possible.</p>

 <!-- Embedded Google Form -->
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeFJ2QOwwp7uJlxd9KDesjl4Bqiwz_noEjQ9z_yxzLKpAD4ww/viewform?embedded=true"
         width="100%"